6KidsGames/NightmareShooter/README.md

 1. Move to that folder: `cd c:\Nightmare`
 1. Clone the Git repo to your new folder: `git clone https://github.com/6KidsGames/NightmareShooter.git .`

-## Every day - syncing code and installing updates
+## Every day - syncing code and running in Unity
 When you're developing code with a team, you're going to need to get their code as well as upload your code.
 A good time to do this is at the start of each day, unless you're in the middle of something.

 1. (If you don't already have a console open) Open a Windows console: Windows+R (to open the Run box), then type `cmd` and press Enter.